If you are wondering whether Malaga or Marbella is the right destination for your next trip, don’t worry. I’ve got you covered.

 Beyond its sun and sand, Malaga’s heart beats with history and culture.
 The enchanting pedestrian area through the old town takes you to narrow alleys and squares with shops and tapas bars.

 The Alcazaba fortress, overlooking the city, narrates tales of Moorish magnificence with its intricate architecture.
 Below the castle, you also find a Roman Theater in all its glory.
+You can get Alcazaba Malaga tickets at the door or book online.

 A short hike leads you to Gibralfaro Castle, which overlooks Alcazaba and offers the best panoramic city views.
 Halfway up, there is a splendid viewpoint of the port area and the bullring (which unfortunately is still in use, thus I don’t recommend visiting.)